Frequently Asked QuestionsWhat is Pluralism?

 Why is a K-6 experience important?

 At PS1 Pluralistic School, we are experts in elementary education.
 As our students grow as individuals, we offer them many different experiences to help them build better understanding of their strengths, motivations, and areas of interest.
-Building on the foundation of pluralism with the Three C’s of Competence, Connection, and Confidence, PS1’s curricular values are designed to provide the focus for a child’s elementary journey as one seven-year experience, not seven one-year experiences.
+Building on the foundation of pluralism with the Three C’s (our Core Values) of Competence, Connection, and Confidence, PS1’s curricular values are designed to provide the focus for a child’s elementary journey as one seven-year experience, not seven one-year experiences.

 Importantly, we believe that you cannot know what kind of learner your child will be when they are five years old.
 We also know there is no way of knowing what kind of twelve-year-old learner you will have.
 So our program has a built-in mechanism for reevaluating, at the 6th grade equivalent, what the next best learning environment is for your child.
 Our students are eager to actively participate in the search and ultimately attend a wide variety of middle schools that will best support their individual talents and needs as they continue to grow.
 Accordingly, we encourage families to make their school choices one step, one level at a time.
 We have found our families greatly appreciate this opportunity and understand its importance in uncovering the genius that exists within each and every child.

-How does the Cluster System Work?
+How does the Cluster System work?

 are grouped in a two grade-level-equivalent range within a classroom (K-1, 1-2,